Gardyn vs Lettuce Grow: Which Hydroponic Garden System Is Better?

 Both companies use recycled materials to make their products.
 Gardyn uses corn-based, BPA-free, compostable plastic, and Lettuce Grow uses recycled ocean-bound plastic.

-Lettuce Grow has five options ranging in price from $399-$699.
+Lettuce Grow has five Farmstand options ranging in price from $399-$699.
+It also has the new compact Farmstand Nook for $779.
 Here's the kicker: If you're planning on growing indoors, you'll need to add Glow Rings for an additional $200-$500.
 (You might be able to MacGyver a grow light of your own for cheaper.)

 An additional pro to the Lettuce Grow system is that it's modular.
 That means at-home growers have the flexibility of starting with a smaller farmstand and adding more if there's a lifestyle change.